Four smiling students in a low-traffic zone in Mannheim’s Jungbusch district

 ... eat your way through the city.

 In Mannheim, you can eat Ethiopian, Thai or Cypriot food and enjoy the famous “Monnemer Dreck” or a delicious Spaghettieis for dessert.
-But Mannheim’s culinary side (in german) has a lot more to offer.
+On Instagram, we present our students' favourite culinary spots.

 Mannheim in one word?